Flames (TV series): Segment 1: "Tameme"

-Part 2 (Pangako)
+Segment 2: "Pangako"

-Karina Leviste, once from a wealthy family, loses everything after her father's bone cancer diagnosis.
-Now living simply, she sacrifices her studies to support her mother, Doña Amparo, and siblings Emil, Yvette, and deaf-mute Sammy, by running a sari-sari store.
+Karina Leviste (Claudine Barretto), once from a wealthy family, loses everything after her father's bone cancer diagnosis.
+Now living simply, she sacrifices her studies to support her mother, Doña Amparo (Boots Anson Roa), and siblings Emil (Marc Solis), Yvette (Paula Peralejo), and deaf-mute Sammy (Emman Abelada), by running a sari-sari store.

-She grows close to Unilever sales agent Joel Bernabe, but Doña Amparo disapproves, hoping Karina will marry someone of high social standing to restore their family's former status.
+She grows close to Unilever sales agent Joel Bernabe (Rico Yan), but Doña Amparo disapproves, hoping Karina will marry someone of high social standing to restore their family's former status.
 After a family argument, a furious Doña Amparo confronts Karina about Joel.
-Karina lashes out, accusing her mother of treating her like a maid and being irresponsible since her father's death, leading Karina to run away to Joel.
+Karina lashes out, accusing her mother of treating her like a maid and being Irresponsible since her father's death, leading Karina to run away to Joel.

 Joel, reassigned to Davao, urges Karina to choose him over her family.
 Torn, Karina is taken home by Joel, where she discovers Doña Amparo's depression over her absence.
 They reconcile.
-Later, Karina learns her mother sold her wedding chinaware.
-Doña Amparo reveals she still grieves her husband and sold the chinaware to fund Karina's approved college scholarship, thanking her for all her sacrifices.
+Later Karina learns her mother sold her wedding chinaware Doña Amparo reveals she still grieves her husband and sold the chinaware to fund Karina's approved college scholarship, thanking her for all her sacrifices.
 As Karina leaves for Manila, she and Joel share a heartfelt farewell, as he too departs for Davao.